Mahamed-Belkheir/qufl/README.md

 - JWT: the jsonwebtoken object or another implementation that satisfies the sign and verify interfaces
 - secret: the JWT secret key
 - timeout: time before a JWT expires, either a number (seconds) or a string e.g ("1h", "20m")
+- useMiddleware: off by default, if toggled on, middleware validation will pass errors to the next error handler, if off, the middleware would respond to the request by itself.

 ```js
 const Qufl = require('qufl');